ssm-econ/ssm-econ.github.io/_posts/2024-03-17-matrix-algebra.md

 Hence, applying $L$ gives us a vector with lagged observations.
 One can obviously not construct a linear operator that recovers the original vector after being operated on by $L$, since all information about $x_t$ is just gone and cannot be recovered.

-3.*Matrices just rotate and stretch*
+3.*Matrices just rotate and stretch in space*

 A linear mapping is defined as one that maps a line in the domain space into another line in (possibly a different dimensional) range.